I’m a little obsessed with this one.

 - To make the filling mix all of the ingredients in a large bowl.

-- To make the crumb topping mix together flour, brown sugar, salt and cinnamon.
+- To make the crumb topping mix together flour, granulated sugar, brown sugar, salt and cinnamon.
 Add the butter and use your fingers or a pastry blender to combine until crumbly.

 - Sprinkle 1 tablespoon flour and 1 tablespoon sugar on the bottom of the baked crust.
 Add the blueberry filling mixture then top with the crumb topping.
 Bake in a pre-heated 375 degree oven for 50-60 minutes or until bubbly.
 Watch carefully so the edges do not burn.
 Let cool completely before cutting.